iExecBlockchainComputing/iexec-dapps-registry/README.md

 Step 1: User uploads the files representing the problems to iexec using the command line and calls the algorithm he wants to run

-Step2: The offline app computes the formally verified solution to the given problem
+Step 2: The offline app computes the formally verified solution to the given problem

-Step3: The user gets the link to the result on the command line.
+Step 3: The user gets the link to the result on the command line.
 Due to the nature of out project he can be sure that this is the optimal solution.

 # Roadmap